DISTURBED PERSONS REHABILITATION ORDINANCE, 1964

 Limitation—Limitation

-in a suit for specific performance of contract—When it will start ? —Whether
+In a suit for specific performance of a contract, when will it start? —Whether the

 limitation will run from the expiry of the period mentioned in the notice by

-necessary permission for execution and registration of the sale deed or from
+necessary permission for the execution and registration of the sale deed from

-the expiry of the Ordinance putting embargo on execution and registration of
+The expiry of the Ordinance putting an embargo on the execution and registration of

 the sale deed with permission—Upon true construction of the relevant clause of

-the agreement it would appear that the plaintiff could ask for the deed amicably
+The agreement would appear to allow the plaintiff to ask for the deed amicably

-or through Court both after the expiry of the Ordinance and during the
+or through the Court, both after the expiry of the Ordinance and during the

-continuance of the Ordinance upon fulfilling conditions thereof — Finding as to
+continuance of the Ordinance upon fulfilling conditions thereof—Finding as to A

 limitation that the suit filed within three years from the expiry of the